The New South Wales planning and development assessment system is the means by which we manage our environment and use of resources.

-- The Department prepares a draft for the Minister for Planning's consideration.
+- Planning & Infrastructure prepares a draft for the Minister for Planning and Infrastructure's consideration.
 We may then invite the public to comment on the draft.

 - We consider any feedback from members of the public, which may be incorporated into the draft planning policy.